 This happened 5 years back around this time.
 I know this for sure as it was around the time I ran my first half marathon.
-I remember being very angry with my Dad then, for he turned off my prospective groom’s family by requesting the wedding expenses to be split equally.
-So turned off were they by this “atrocious” request, that they made it very difficult for our family after that.
-So much that we had to call off the already broken wedding.
+I remember being very angry with my Dad then for he turned off my prospective groom’s family by requesting the wedding expenses to be split equally.
+So turned off were they by this “atrocious” request that they made it very difficult for our family after that.
+So much that, we had to call off the already broken wedding.

-Just so you know, we women did not get any quota in schools, colleges, hospitals, grocery stores or at workplaces.
+Dear society, just so you know, we women did not get any quota in schools, colleges, hospitals, grocery stores or at workplaces.
 Our families had to support us and work with us every step of the way to get us to where we are today.
 Not surprisingly, to raise a girl child and make her a respectable woman in the society takes a lot of hard work and innumerable sacrifices by everyone in the family – sometimes even more than it would have taken for raising a boy of equal stature.
-As it is nature is unfair on us by making our bodies bear so much pain all the time, atleast the society could make it a tad easier with better ‘rules’ for women and her families, or be more supportive when a progressive person like my Dad speaks up!
+As it is nature is unfair on us by making our bodies bear so much pain all the time, at least the society could make it a tad easier with better ‘rules’ for women and her families, or be more supportive when a progressive person like my Dad speaks up.
 But no, that’s not how it works!
 Even today my Dad has to hear over and over again on how he has made a big mistake by giving me more than the “required education” and letting go of the one rare good match we found!
 Yeah, right!

 Featured Image Credits: https://unsplash.com/photos/lzdyfKgv6I0